exant9/rclone/README.md

 # rclone
-rclone cronjobs with windows cmd + python for google drive server-side copy you can copy rclone flags in these scripts if your rclone scripts keeps failing
+rclone cronjobs with windows cmd + python for google drive server-side copy
+\Nyou can copy rclone flags in these scripts if your rclone scripts keeps failing

 all of these scripts are meant to run in my home server